-In five years' time:
+In 5-years' time:

-- 1. Communities are engaged early in the recovery process to ensure recovery is tailored for the affected community and is based on the four environments (social/community, built, natural/rural, and economic). - 2.
-The Bay of Plenty CDEM Group has a consistent approach to recovery processes and planning. - 3.
-We have worked with Central Government partners to identify ongoing sustainable all of government
+- Communities are engaged early in the recovery process to ensure recovery is tailored for the affected community and is based on the four environments (social/community, built, natural/rural, and economic). - The Bay of Plenty CDEM Group has a consistent approach to recovery processes and planning.

-- recovery funding streams.
-We understand the application processes and are able to advocate for our communities needs. - 4.
-Through continuous improvement and by implementing 'lessons learnt' recovery considerations are included in emergency planning across Reduction, Readiness and Response. - 5.
-CDEM partners and stakeholders are engaged, understand and have implemented recovery structures and frameworks as appropriate. - 6.
-CDEM partners and stakeholders are engaged in training and exercises that focus on recovery including the transition from response to recovery. - 7.
-CDEM Recovery Staff are identified, trained, exercised and experienced, and are supported with tools and resources. - 8.
-Debriefing and review processes are in place that ensure lessons are identified, resolutions implemented to ensure the Bay of Plenty CDEM Group is continuously improving.
+- We have worked with Central Government partners to identify ongoing sustainable all of government recovery funding streams.
+We understand the application processes and are able to advocate for our community's needs. - Through continuous improvement and by implementing 'lessons learnt' recovery considerations are included in emergency planning across Reduction, Readiness and Response. - CDEM partners and stakeholders are engaged, understand and have implemented recovery structures and frameworks as appropriate. - CDEM partners and stakeholders are engaged in training and exercises that focus on recovery including the transition from response to recovery. - CDEM Recovery Staff are identified, trained, exercised and experienced, and are supported with tools and resources. - Debriefing and review processes are in place that ensure lessons are identified, resolutions implemented to ensure the Bay of Plenty CDEM Group is continuously improving.